-Hyperthyroidism happens when the thyroid gland produces too much thyroid hormone.
-This overproduction causes the body to use up more energy than it normally would, which can lead to weight loss.
+Hyperthyroidism causes the body to use up more energy than it typically would, which can lead to weight loss.
 Treatment can help people regain their lost weight.

 The thyroid gland functions to produce the thyroid hormones thyroxine (T4) and triiodothyronine (T3).
 It then releases them into the bloodstream.
 In hyperthyroidism, the thyroid gland produces too many thyroid hormones.